 In some cases, bad breath is linked to health conditions beyond the mouth.
 Sinus infections, allergies, and postnasal drip can produce odors that affect breath.
 Conditions involving the digestive system, such as acid reflux, may also contribute.
 Certain illnesses, including diabetes and liver or kidney problems, can cause distinctive breath odors due to changes in the body’s chemistry.

-Treatment for Bad Breath in Southern Pines, NC
+Get Treatment for Bad Breath in Southern Pines, NC

-At Southern Pines Family & Cosmetic Dentistry, we are dedicated to helping you maintain a fresh and healthy smile.
 If you experience chronic bad breath, don’t hesitate to reach out.
 Contact our office today to schedule a consultation and learn more about what could be causing it and your treatment options.